-The two biggest snowfalls in Memphis history actually occurred decades ago, giving some credence to the notion that the city used to see more snow.
-The first of these snowfalls occurred between March 16-17, 1892 and deposited a full 18 inches of snow on the ground.
-The second occurred on March 22, 1968 when the city ended up with an impressive 16.5 inches of snow.
+The two biggest snowfalls in Memphis history actually were long ago, giving some credence to the notion that the city used to see more snow.
+On March 17, 1892, more than 100 years ago, the first of these occurred, depositing a full 18 inches of snow on the ground.
+The second took place on March 21–23, 1968, when the city ended up with an impressive 17.3 inches of snow.

-In 1994, Memphis was struck by a major ice storm that caused major damage to trees and power lines, leaving more than 300,000 people without electricity for days and, in some case, weeks.
+In February of 1994, Memphis was struck by a major ice storm that caused significant damage to trees and power lines, leaving more than 300,000 people without electricity for days and, in some cases, more than two weeks.

 The Tennessee city may not receive anything close to someplace like Mount Washington, New Hampshire, which has an average of 282 inches of snow per year.
 In fact, it's more likely that Memphis will experience several days annually with winter precipitation such as ice, sleet, and freezing rain.
 You can certainly expect some winter weather and icy cold days several times during the year.

 When snow or ice is forecast for Memphis, the city shuts down quickly, so make sure you go to a grocery store beforehand and pick up emergency supplies like bottled water and non-perishable food.
 It is also wise to grab some batteries and flashlights in case the power goes out.

 If you are driving in icy conditions, go slowly and increase the distance between your car and the car in front of you, typically allowing the length of about three to four cars if possible.
 Drivers who move too fast without keeping a proper distance between behind other nearby cars can end up spinning off the road.